JinhoyBoy/Next-Website/README.md

 2. `docker stop 123456789abc` (enter the image ID)

 ## ENV variables
 Environment variables can be changed in the existing .env.local file.
-These contain the API key for weather data and battery data.
+These contain the API key for weather data and stock data.